nemoarchive/documentation/download_restricted.md

 *If you are a legacy data user and still have access via Aspera, those [download instructions can be found here](https://github.com/nemoarchive/documentation/blob/master/download_restricted_aspera.md).*

 Restricted NeMO data is now available through Google Cloud Platform (GCP).
 There are two mechanisms for access, web interface and command line.
-NeMO data is **requester pays**, therefore downloading by either mechanism requires set up of a billing project.
+NeMO data is **requester pays**, therefore downloading by either mechanism requires the use of a Google billing account.
 In order to avoid incurring large charges for data download, we strongly recommend that you run data analyses on GCP if possible.

 &nbsp;